hisschemoller/video-edit/README.md

 ## Note on using the app

 Please note that this is in no way a ready to use application.
-I use this as a collection of files that I adjust to my needs for a current video project that I work on.
+I use it as a collection of files that I adjust to my needs for the current video project that I work on.

 Also I don't think I will further develop this project.
 I've now moved to a new project [video-edit-3d](https://github.com/hisschemoller/video-edit-3d) where I combine these video scripts with WebGL 3D scenes using three.js.
 Follow the link to that project's repository here on GitHub.